paypal/squbs/docs/bootstrap.md

     # Optional, defaults to a default pipeline.
     pipeline = some-pipeline

-    # Optional, disables the default pipeline if set to false.
+    # Optional, disables the default pipeline if set to off.
+If missing, it is set to on.
-    defaultPipelineOn = true
+    defaultPipeline = on

     # Optional, only applies to actors.
     init-required = false